nosilver4u/easy-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/easy-image-optimizer/

+= 1.3.0 =
+* added: GCS sub-folder rewriting with ExactDN for cleaner URLs

 = 1.2.0 =
 * changed: better URL detection with WP Offload Media activated
 * changed: lazy placeholders limited to 1920px wide